 Opto (optical) – Uses a photocell as a detector and a light bulb to determine the gain reduction.
 Different light sensor types and illumination sources affect the gain reduction in different ways.
-The time lag between the photo cell and detector makes for a slow attack and release and this makes this type of compressor perfect for processing vocals, performing gentle automatic gain changes and mastering.
-The most famous opto compressors are the LA-2A and Avalaon AD2044.
+The time lag between the photocell and detector makes for a slow attack and release and this makes this type of compressor perfect for processing vocals, performing gentle automatic gain changes and mastering.
+The most famous Opto compressors are the LA-2A and Avalon AD2044.

 Vari-Mu – Uses a valve (tube) as the variable gain reduction.
 They are slow to react which makes them perfect for ‘gluing’ purposes and the ratio increases with gain reduction which gives this topology such a distinct sound.
 This type of compressor works best on the master/group bus as it glues sounds together into a single homogeneous sound.
 It can be used to add warmth and thickness to a sound.
 The most famous Vari-Mu compressor is the Fairchild 670.

 Now that we understand how to run a parallel channel/copy in the DAW and have familiarised ourselves with the various compressor topologies we can process a Hip Hop drum beat confidently.

 In the Mix Bus Compressor Topologies – which compressor to use on the master bus video, I use all the main compressor topologies and explain how each one works and why they can be used on the mixbus.
 I explain each and every compressor type/topology in detail and share with you my personal favourite plugins to use at the master bus/mixbus.

 Topics covered in this video are:

 - Understanding the Mix Bus (Master Bus)

 - Saturation and Valve/Tube